markov-chain/fractal/README.md

 ## References

-1. R. H. Riedi, M. Crouse, V. Ribeiro, and R. Baraniuk, “A multifractal wavelet model with application to network traffic,” Information Theory, IEEE Transactions on, vol. 45, no. 3, pp. 992–1018, Apr 1999.
+1. R. H. Riedi, M. Crouse, V. Ribeiro, and R. Baraniuk, “[A multifractal wavelet model with application to network traffic][1],” Information Theory, IEEE Transactions on, vol. 45, no. 3, pp. 992–1018, Apr 1999.

 ## Contributing